-For his readers, Graham actually recommended NCAV stocks with a positive Trailing 12 months (TTM) Earnings Per Share (EPS).
+For his readers, Graham actually recommended NCAV stocks with a positive Trailing 12-month Earnings Per Share (often abbreviated as EPS -TTM).

 "If one can acquire a diversified group of common stocks at a price less than the applicable net current assets alone—after deducting all prior claims, and counting as zero the fixed and other assets— the results should be quite satisfactory...
 If we eliminated those which had reported net losses in the last 12-month period we would be still left with enough issues to make up a diversified list."